pip-services/pip-services-docs/content/en/net/mqtt/connect/mqtt_connection.md

 **Important points**

-By defining a connection and sharing it through multiple message queues you can reduce number of used connections.
+By defining a connection and sharing it through multiple message queues you can reduce the number of used connections.

 #### Configuration parameters